**An anime lover who loves to complain about certain animes BUt also wants to see the good in every anime SEE THE STRUGGLE

 1. Visible progression

 Character's progression came from somewhere.
 The progression of the story also came from somewhere.
 Therefore, show it to me, anime writers.
-Nothing is better than giving specifics than suddenly showing up the weak character to be insanely strong without any reason.
+Nothing is better than giving specifics (or even just something.
+Give me something.) than suddenly showing up the weak character to be insanely strong without any reason.
 It's not exciting.
 I am watching animes for the excitement and their journeys.
 Properly progressed love stories are welcome, too.

 2. Characters have characters